Anthropology (ANTH) 320

-- understand the processes involved in the rise of ancient civilizations.
+- Understand the processes involved in the rise of the first cities and ancient civilizations.

 - Unit 3: Great Powers of the Near East